mpm-tu-berlin/eflips-ingest/API.md

 # CHOICE 2: Python Package

 The `eflips-ingest` package is designed to provide a standardized access method to the different ingesters.
 It is designed as a reusable [python](https://www.python.org) package providing a programmatic API.
-It provides teh `Ingester` class with the following methods:
+It provides the `Ingester` class with the following methods:

 - `__init__(self, database_url: str)`: The constructor.
 It takes the database URL as a parameter.